JetBrains/lets-plot/README_PYTHON.md

 - county
 - city

-*Lets-Plot* geocoding API allows a user to execute single and batch geocoding queries and handle possible names ambiguity.
+*Lets-Plot* geocoding API allows a user to execute a single and batch geocoding queries, and handle possible names ambiguity.

-Relatively simple geocoding queries are executed using `regions_xxx()` functions family.
+Relatively simple geocoding queries are executed using the `regions_xxx()` functions family.
 For example:
 ```python
 from lets_plot.geo_data import *
 regions_country(['usa', 'canada'])